Needs & Costs

 Delivery charges must be paid for prior to delivery.
 Horses/ponies must be paid for and funds cleared prior to collection or delivery.

-If you buy a horse/pony from us, you will become responsible for loss or damage as soon as the goods are delivered to you.
+When you buy a horse/pony from us, you will become responsible for loss or damage as soon as the goods are delivered to you or collected.
 We own the horse/pony until full payment has been received.
 If your pony/horse becomes ill you must ensure you have your animal insured to cover the cost of any treatment.
 Sandbeck Farm will not be liable for any costs for this treatment.

 We will not be liable or responsible for any failure to perform, or delay in performance of, any of our obligations under a Contract that is caused by events outside our reasonable control (Force Majeure Event).

 Small ponies have existed in the Shetland Isles for over 2000 years and probably much longer.
 Various excavations on the islands have revealed the bones of small ponies that existed during the Bronze Age and it is thought that ponies have been in domestic use there since this time.